Skip to content

 chat.infer([text],params_refine_text={"prompt":'[oral_2][laugh_2][break_4]'})

-However, actual testing reveals that there is no obvious difference between [break_0] and [break_7], and similarly, no significant difference between [laugh_0] and [laugh_2].
+However, actual testing found that there is no obvious difference between [break_0] and [break_7], and similarly, no obvious difference between [laugh_0] and [laugh_2].

-During actual synthesis, the control symbols are re-arranged (refined text), for example, the text above will eventually be refined as
+During actual synthesis, the text is re-organized (refined) to insert control symbols.
+For example, the example text above will eventually be organized as:

 你 好 啊 [uv_break] 啊 [uv_break] 嗯 [uv_break] 朋 友 们 , 听 说 今 天 是 个 好 日 子 , 难 道 [uv_break] 嗯 [uv_break] 不 是 吗 [laugh] ? [uv_break]

-As you can see, the control symbols are inconsistent with the ones you marked, and the actual synthesis effect may produce unwanted pauses, noise, laughter, etc. So how do you force it to synthesize according to the actual text?
+As you can see, the control symbols are not consistent with the ones you marked, and the actual synthesis effect may have unwanted pauses, noises, laughter, etc. So, how do you force the synthesis to follow the actual text?

 Set the skip_refine_text parameter to True to skip the refine text stage.